Tusmore, Oxfordshire: Tusmore Park

-In 2000, the new owner Wafic Saïd replaced Phillimore's house with a larger new one designed by Sir William Whitfield (1920-2019) of Whitfield Lockwood Architects in a Palladian style.
+In 2000, the new owner Wafic Saïd replaced Phillimore's house with a grander Anglo-Palladian design on the same site designed by Sir William Whitfield (1920–2019) of Whitfield Lockwood Architects.
 The house has a two-storey entrance front and a three-storey garden front.
 In the centre of the house is a three-storey circular staircase hall, reminiscent of that at New Wardour Castle.
 In 2004 the Georgian Group gave the completed house its award for the "best new building in the Classical tradition", although doctrinaire modernist architectural critics have been sceptical.

-Outbuildings, lodges and a monumental obelisk terminating a replanted avenue have also been completed for Wafic Saïd to the design of Whitfield Lockwood.
+Outbuildings, lodges and a monumental obelisk to commemorate the Millennium have been completed for Wafic Saïd, all to the design of Whitfield Lockwood.
+As part of extensive landscape works the patte d'oie has been reinstated and a wide double avenue from the entrance to the house and terminating at the obelisk established.

 Air crash

 On 2 September 1941 a Junkers Ju 88 fighter-bomber of Luftwaffe Nachtjagdgeschwader 2, flown by flying ace Oblt Paul Semrau, bombed RAF Upper Heyford.
 Meanwhile, a Handley Page Hampden I aircraft, P5314 of No. 16 Operational Training Unit RAF, had been on a night training flight and was preparing to land at its base, RAF Croughton.
 Semrau fired cannon and machine guns at the Hampden, which caught fire and then crashed into a field near Tusmore Park, killing all four members of the crew.

 The Hampden crew were members of the Royal Air Force Volunteer Reserve.
 The pilot, P/O NP van der Merwe, was from Salisbury in Southern Rhodesia.
 He and two other crew are buried in the Commonwealth War Graves Commission section of St Mary's parish churchyard, Upper Heyford.
 The fourth is buried in St Andrew's parish churchyard, Kingsbury, northwest London.